 2.6.1 The quality of Dartmoor's historic and cultural environment is a key reason for the area's designation as a National Park and is fundamental to its Special Qualities.
-Dartmoor's cultural heritage, including its archaeological features, settlements, buildings, and landscapes, is one of the richest of any area in the UK.
+Dartmoor's cultural heritage, including its Dartmoor has one of the richest resources of historic archaeologyical features, settlements, buildings, structures and landscapes, is one of the richest of any area in England the UK.
 These heritage assets make a substantial contribution to Dartmoor's rich and distinctive character.
 Together they allow the story of Dartmoor's settlement to be widely appreciated.
 The types of heritage asset found in the National Park are summarised below: